xmartlabs/blog/_posts/2022-09-13-supabase_offline_with_stock_and_floor.md

 </div>

-First, we have to create a new Flutter project and the Project's entity.
+First, we have to create a new Flutter project and the project's entity.

 ```dart